2023 Best Health Professions Schools in South Carolina

 On average, health professions graduates from Furman take out $25,000 in student loans while working on their degree.

 Southeastern College - Columbia came in at #9 in this year’s edition of the Best Health Professions Schools in South Carolina ranking.
-Located in the city of Columbia, Southeastern College - Columbia is a private for-profit school with a small student population.
+Located in the city of Columbia, Southeastern College - Columbia is a private for-profit college with a small student population.

 While working on their degree, health professions majors at Southeastern College - Columbia accumulate an average of around $13,698 in student debt.